 Incentive compensation programs play a pivotal role in our effort to attract and retain key personnel essential to our long-term growth and financial success.
 For that reason, we have structured the 2016 Plan to provide flexibility in designing equity incentive programs with a broad array of equity incentives, such as stock options, stock appreciation rights, stock awards, restricted stock units, cash incentive awards, and dividend equivalents, so that we may implement competitive incentive compensation programs for our key employees and non-employee directors.
-Following stockholder approval of the 2016 Plan, the 2016 Plan will be the only plan under which new equity awards may be granted to our employees and other service providers.
+Following stockholder approval of the 2016 Plan will be the only plan under which new equity awards may be granted to our employees and other service providers, although grants may be made outside of a plan under certain circumstances.
 If this proposal is not approved, we would be at a disadvantage against our competitors for recruiting, retaining and motivating individuals critical to our success and could be forced to increase cash compensation, thereby reducing resources available to meet our business needs.